Legatum & Partners

 Before / After structuring

-Turning a scattered claim into an actionable recovery file
+Turning fragmented documentation into an actionable recovery case

 Legatum & Partners does not simply multiply reminders.
-The firm reviews the claim through evidence, statement of account, debtor risk and the most coherent recovery trajectory.
+The firm reviews the evidence, statement of account and debtor risk to determine the most coherent recovery strategy.

 Before